Skip to content

 Recommended by: Jade, Two Tall Travellers

 Windsor Castle is a stunning maze of towers, apartments, gardens, and chapels.
-You can explore inside with a guided tour and get a glimpse of royal living.
+Take a guided tour to explore the interior and get a glimpse of royal life!
 Be sure to book your ticket in advance for ease – click here to check prices and availability.

-The town itself offers plenty to do at only a short train ride from London.
-Enjoy a day of water sports on the Thames, or something a little more relaxing like a boat ride on the river.
+The town itself offers plenty to do – and it’s only a short train ride from London.
+Enjoy a day of water sports on the Thames, or try something a little more relaxing, like a boat ride on the river.
 You can also walk over the bridge and spend some time exploring Eton, the home of the historic college.

 Recommended by: Teresa, Brogan Abroad

-Brighton is one of the most popular seaside resorts in the South of England, particularly with Londoners looking to spend a day on the coast.
+Brighton is one of the most popular seaside resorts in England, particularly with Londoners looking to spend a day on the coast.
 However, Brighton is more than a day trip destination.

 Once the playground of the Prince Regent, Brighton is a diverse city with a vibrant cultural and arts scene that offers something for everyone.
 It’s also one of the best cities in the UK for nightlife, with a fab party scene and a brilliant Gay Village.
 For those looking for a bit of fun and excitement, the historic Palace Pier is a local institution.

-If history is more your thing, head to the Royal Pavilion, where you can admire its Indian-inspired architecture and Chinese-inspired interior.
-And for shopaholics, getting lost in The Lanes, a maze of narrow alleyways full of independent shops with traditional shop fronts, is a must.
+If history is more your thing, head to the Royal Pavilion to admire its Indian-inspired architecture and Chinese-inspired interior.
+And for shopaholics, getting lost in The Lanes – a maze of narrow alleyways full of independent shops with traditional shop fronts – is a must.

 Recommended by: Devashree Sanghvi, Thecrazyindianfoodie

 Located in Hampshire, Winchester is a spectacular, historical city.
 You can spend hours exploring its gorgeous alleys, churches, libraries and stunning beauty on foot.
-Winchester Cathedral is a popular tourist spot here and you must visit this magnificent medieval structure.
+Winchester Cathedral is the main attraction – and one you shouldn’t miss!

 READ MORE: Things to do in Winchester